 Data on health care provision cover secondary data that describe health care.
 Secondary data are characterized by the fact that the data are analysed beyond their original, primary purpose.
-The subsequent use beyond the primary reason for data collection is decisive here [696].
-This includes, for example, routine data from statutory health insurance (SHI) funds, data from registries on epidemiological, clinical or intervention-related research questions, or data from population-related health surveys conducted by organizations such as the Robert Koch Institute.
-In varying detail and depending on the commission, the analysis of data on health care provision comprise the current and systematic description and analysis of health care aspects (often from the perspective of the appropriateness [613], quality and efficiency of services provided within the SHI) of a defined population group regarding a specific medical or system-related research question (see §139a SGB V).
-In addition to the description of individual aspects of the health care process, individual or complex interventions can be examined.
-For a planned analysis of data on health care provision, various individual medical, as well as population- and health system-related data, can be used in a modular system, if necessary from different sources.
+The subsequent use beyond the primary reason for data collection is decisive here [690].
+This includes, for example, routine data from SHI funds, data from registries on epidemiological, clinical or intervention-related research questions, or data from population-related health surveys conducted by organizations such as the Robert Koch Institute.
+In varying detail and depending on the commission, the analysis of data on health care provision comprise the current and systematic description and analysis of health care aspects (often from the perspective of the appropriateness [605], quality and efficiency of services provided within the SHI) of a defined population group regarding a specific medical or system-related research question (see §139a SGB V).
+In addition to the description of individual aspects of the health care provision, various individual medical, as well as population- and health system-related data, can be used in a modular system, if necessary from different sources.

-5.3.2 Aims of an analysis of data on health care provision
+5.4.2 Aims of an analysis of data on health care provision